clojure-grimoire/grimoire/resources/1.6.0/clojure.test/testing-vars-str/docstring.md

 Returns a string representation of the current test.
-Renders namesin *testing-vars* as a list, then the source file and line ofcurrent assertion.
+Renders names in *testing-vars* as a list, then the source file and line of current assertion.